Croatia Digital Nomad Visa: requirements & how to apply 2026

 - Health insurance is required for the permit, and a private policy is worth having anyway - see our full guide to Croatia travel insurance for what to look for and the long-stay options.
 For long stays, monthly nomad cover such as SafetyWing is convenient (compare SafetyWing); travellers from CIS countries and Ukraine should look at EKTA, which some Western insurers exclude.

 - Budgeting the move?
-See the cost of living in Croatia and, if you’ll invoice clients, taxes for foreigners and whether to register a company.
+See the cost of living in Croatia and, if you’ll invoice clients, taxes for foreigners and whether to open a Croatian d.o.o. company.

-- More practical settling-in steps — SIM, bank account, housing — are in the relocation section.
+- More practical settling-in steps - SIM, opening a bank account, housing - are in the relocation section.
+If Split is your target base, our guide to living in Split as a digital nomad gets specific about neighbourhoods, coworking and the seasonal rental squeeze.

 This guide is informational, not legal or tax advice.
 Visa, residence and tax rules change; always confirm the current details with the official Croatian sources linked above before you act.